 Coverage cost varies by state—while some states don’t have mandatory requirements, California requires every auto repair business to cover some sort of insurance as part of the consumer protection law.

-Here are some of the main factors that affect your auto repair shop insurance cost:
+Here are some of the main factors that affect your auto repair business insurance cost:

 Type of coverage